 In the vastness of the English language, few words are as universally recognized and as frequently used as the humble “OK.”
 But have you ever stopped to ponder the origins of this ubiquitous term?
 Far from being a bland snippet of modern vernacular, the history of “OK” is a rollercoaster ride through linguistics, culture, and sheer comedic happenstance.
 Prepare to be amused, intrigued, and maybe even a bit surprised as we delve into the hilarious history behind “OK” and how it ascended to become one of the most utilized expressions across the globe.

-Bostonians In 1830
+Bostonians in 1830

 A Joke That Stuck